-For latent representations of radiology reports, we employ the CXR-Bert text encoder, a language transformer pre-trained on chest X-ray reports \cite{boecking2022making}.
-This encoder can process up to 512 tokens, allowing for the comprehensive inclusion of both impression and findings sections from radiology reports.
-For reports with content of fewer than 512 tokens, we used padding with the $<$PAD$>$ token to standardize their length.
+For latent representations of radiology reports, we employ the CXR-Bert text encoder \cite{boecking2022making}.
+This encoder can process up to 512 tokens, which allows the inclusion of both impression and findings sections from reports.
+For reports with content of fewer than 512 tokens, we use padding with the $<$PAD$>$ token, where padded tokens are masked during the attention mechanism.

-In the CT-CLIP framework, the text encoder processes the impression and findings sections from radiology reports, converting them into a uniform format of 512 tokens.
 Each token is represented in 768 dimensions in the CXR-Bert text encoder.
-These tokens are then collectively processed: summed across the 512-token span and linearly transformed.
-This transformation maps the tokens into a compact 512-dimensional layer, encapsulating the essential textual information from the reports.
+These tokens are then summed across the 512-token span and linearly transformed into a compact 512-dimensional layer, encapsulating the essential textual information from the reports.
 Figure \hyperref[fig:fig1]{1c} visually represents this encoding process.
-Additionally, to assess the impact of including both the impression and findings sections, we conducted an ablation study on impression only and findings only training in Supplementary Figure \hyperref[fig:supp_ablations]{1a}.
+Additionally, to assess the impact of including the impression and findings sections, we conduct an ablation study on impression only and findings only training in Supplementary Figure \hyperref[fig:supp_ablations]{1a}.
 To highlight the impact of scaling the dataset size on model performance, we conduct an ablation study.
 This experiment involves training the CT-CLIP model with varying sizes of the CT-RATE dataset: 9.8\% (matching the size of the RAD-ChestCT dataset, the only public chest CT dataset with multi-abnormality labels \cite{draelos2021machine}), 20\%, 40\%, 60\%, 80\%, and 100\%.
 By systematically altering the sizes of the dataset, our goal is to explore how the accuracy of the model scales with the amount of available training data.
 Figure \hyperref[fig:fig4]{4c} illustrates the outcomes of this ablation study.